Overseas Business Risk – Norway

 In 1999, the Norwegian parliament, the Storting, adopted a specific Human Rights Act which states that the European convention on human rights and the two UN conventions from 1966 shall be part of Norwegian law.
 Where the human rights conventions conflict with other sections of Norwegian law, human rights shall take precedence.

-In Norway, as elsewhere, respecting the rights of children and adults who may be especially vulnerable because of race, sexual preference, gender, age or illness may be a challenge.
+Nonetheless there is no room for complacency and in Norway as elsewhere respecting the rights of children and adults who may be especially vulnerable because of race, sexual preference, gender, age or illness may be a challenge.
 The task of making sure that international standards with respect to human rights are upheld, and especially for these groups, is given to Norwegian local authorities.
 The standard of care provided in homes for the elderly, centres for asylum seekers, childcare and other care centres is also monitored by a variety of independent authorities in the form of ombudsmen.

 In business Norway aspires to play a leading role in upholding the principles of human rights.
 Supporting projects in South America, Asia and Africa to maintain ecological systems with sustainable farming and forestry are examples of how Norway is helping to protect the rights of indigenous peoples.
 Working with fair-trade initiatives, enforcing fishing quotas on her fishing fleets to maintain fish stocks and refusing to invest in suspect funds and business projects are other examples of the high standard that Norway aspires to.

 In 2003 Norway passed a law which stated that 40% of company board members shall be women.
-Norway aspires to ensure equal payment for men and women and to provide equal rights in the workplace regardless of gender, handicap, race or sexual preference.
+Today Norway leads the world in ensuring that women have equal rights in the business world and it is unthinkable that women should be paid less than men for the same job or be discriminated against in any way because of their gender.
+Similarly Norway aspires to giving equal rights in the workplace to everyone regardless of gender, handicap, race or sexual preference.